 - For Dusting: Using microfiber to dust is wonderful!
 The cloth picks up and traps the dust rather than sending it airborne.
 Because you’re not using a traditional product when you dust, there is no chemical residue left behind to attract more dust.
 You will find you have to dust less often!

 - On Your Floors: Whether you’re the kind of person who cleans floors on their hands and knees or with a mop, microfiber is going to thrill you.
 The first time I stood up and walked barefooted on my tile floor after washing it with a microfiber cloth, I was amazed.
 I couldn’t see the difference but I could feel it as I walked over the floor.
 I had no idea my old product was leaving such a significant residue.
 If you prefer to use a mop to clean your floors, you will find some companies make specially designed microfiber mop heads which you can dampen and use to wash your floors.
+I’ve used many of them throughout the years – if you’d like you can read my review of the best microfiber mops.
 The same microfiber principles apply.

 - On Your Body: In our home we don’t use soap when we bathe.
 Instead, we use a microfiber body cloth to cleanse our bodies.
 I wash my face and remove my makeup with a microfiber facial cloth.
 I love it!
 I’ve never felt so clean!
 It can take a little pep talk to convince people to ditch the soap, but once they do, they rarely go back!